mpusz/wg21-papers/src/2981R0_improving_our_safety_with_a_physical_quantities_and_units_library.md

 or even life-critical tasks in the future.
 As a result, many more C++ engineers are expected to write life-critical software today than a few years ago.
-Unfortunately, experience in this domain is hard to come by and training alone might not solve the issue of off-by-one-quantity mistakes.
-Additionally, the C++ language does not change fast enough to enforce a safe-by-construction code.
+Unfortunately, experience in this domain is hard to come by and training alone might not solve the issue of mistakes caused by confusing units or quantities with each other.
+Additionally, the C++ language does not change fast enough to enforce a safe-by-construction code, which becomes even more critical if the code handling the physical computation is written by domain experts such as physicists that are not necessarily fluent in C++.

 # Affected Industries